-In 2004, the Commission undertook similar but separate inquiries into the processes for determining the 2004-05 water and wastewater prices.
+In 2004, and earlier in 2005, the Commission undertook similar inquiries into the processes for determining the 2004-05 and 2005-06 water and wastewater prices.
 Many of the analyses and conclusions arising from those previous inquiries are relevant to this one.
 As a result, this report often makes reference to the Commission's earlier reports.
 In some cases, elements of them are repeated or summarised.